Alaska Department of Law Internship Program

 Introduction

-Second and third-year students working for the criminal division, who have completed at least one-half of the course work required for a law degree, are eligible for a "legal intern permit" under Alaska Bar Rule 44, allowing you to appear in court.
+Second and third-year students who have completed at least one-half of the course work required for a law degree are eligible for a “legal intern permit” under Alaska Bar Rule 44, allowing you to appear in court.
 You may also have the opportunity to travel to a court in an outlying area.

 Intern Experiences